1940s Averill Raggedy Ann doll, 18"

 Madame Hendren Black Boy in Blue Velvet doll, 12" about the same face mold as Preparedness Kid

 shown at right, same doll mark H.C.Q.
-Composition head and hands
+Composition head and short

 painted brown, black human hair wig over brown molded hair, brown painted eyes,

 black human hair mustache and goatee, dressed in a blue velvet tunic with open

 sleeves, white long sleeve shirt, blue pants, black oilcloth boots, chain belt.

 1916 Preparedness Kid